phenyo-code/phenyo-code/README.md

 <img src="https://phenyodesigns.netlify.app/Header.png">
 </p>

-I'm a Front-end developer and an
+I'm a Front-end developer and an aspiring MERN and MEAN stack developer

 <!--
 **phenyo-code/phenyo-code** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.